Cal Basketball Coach Questioned at Airport Over Infant Son

 The coach got some backlash from other Twitter users who accused her of making it about race when the airline was simply being extra careful in trying to avoid a child trafficking situation.

-Among the responders was model and avid Twitter user Chrissy Teigan who tweeted saying she’s had similar experiences but understands the precautions that need to be taken.
+Among the responders was model and avid Twitter user Chrissy Teigen who tweeted saying she’s had similar experiences but understands the precautions that need to be taken.

 "Once I learned it's a precaution for the very real threat of child trafficking, I stopped being exasperated with it.
 Now I'm kind of worried when they don't ask," she tweeted.